arananet/ggsnd/README.md

 # Note

+THIS DESIGN OR THE RESULTING PCB IS PROHIBITED TO SALE ON EBAY.

 This is a work in progress, several testing must be made but it should work as is.
 I take no responsibiltiy for any damage to any equipment that results from the use of this board.
 USE AT YOUR OWN RISK!

 If you like the project or want to support it, you can buy me a beer or a KO-FI :)